-Stock futures waffle to end the week
+Stock futures trade mixed to end the week

 S&P 500 has fallen for three straight sessions

-U.S. equity futures are searching for direction ahead of the final trading day of the week.
+U.S. equity futures are trading mixed ahead of the final trading day of the week.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-The S&P 500 slipped less than 0.1%, declining for the third straight losing session.
+On Thursday, the S&P 500 slipped less than 0.1%, declining for the third straight losing session.

 Most of the stocks in the index and across Wall Street were lower, but gains for Apple, Microsoft and a few other tech heavyweights helped offset the losses.